 The big feature of the RX L is its third row of seats, which allow two more occupants to sit in the back while still leaving enough boot space for a couple of golf bags, which is impressive.
 Head space in row three is pretty decent, and there are cupholders between the two back seats, which will fold down electrically into the boot floor if you need extra luggage space.
 However, legroom is in severely short supply.
 The second row of seats slide individually to give more space in the back, but then you’re left with very little legroom there, too.
-For smaller children, it should just about be ok, but trying to get seven adults in will require a great deal of seat adjusting on all three rows, and even then we wouldn’t want to spend more than a few minutes crammed in there.
 With the third row of seats folded away and the second row slid back, legroom is decent, but then there’s a regular RX available if you don’t need the rear seats.